lluisalemanypuig/box-wrapping/README.md

 course project from the Master in Innovation and Research in Informatics (MIRI).
 The complete specification of the problem (input and output format, exact goals, ..) can be found [in this pdf file](https://github.com/lluisalemanypuig/box-wrapping/blob/master/statement.pdf), which could be downloaded from the course's webpage during the second semester of academic year 2017-2018.
-The report explaining the contents of this repository can be found [here](https://github.com/lluisalemanypuig/box-wrapping/blob/master/report.pdf).
+A report explaining the contents of this repository can be found [here](https://github.com/lluisalemanypuig/box-wrapping/blob/master/report.pdf).

 This project was graded with: